 - Number of suspicious activity alerts triggered by the AML solution

 Using Sanctions and Watch Lists

-Sanction and watch lists are a critical tool for any risk or sanctions screening program.
-There are several sanctions lists that FIs should rely on:
+Sanction and watch lists are critical tools for any risk or sanctions screening program.
+There are several sanctions lists that FIs should rely on.